FaserF/hassio-addons/bt-mqtt-gateway/README.md

 ## Authors & contributors

 The original program is from @zewelor.
-For more informatios please visit this
+For more information please visit this
 page: <https://github.com/zewelor/bt-mqtt-gateway>
 The hassio addon is brought to you by [FaserF].